Timeline of COVID-19 cases in Canada

 Feb.
 26, 2020: Ontario officials announce a fifth diagnosis in the province: a woman in her 60s who recently travelled to Iran.

 Feb.
-27, 2020: Ontario officials confirm a sixth case of COVID-19 in the province.
+27, 2020: Quebec public health officials report the province’s first presumptive case, a woman from the Montreal region who recently returned from Iran.
+Ontario officials also confirm a sixth case of COVID-19 in the province.
 They say the man in his 60s is the husband of Ontario’s fifth patient with the virus.

+Feb.
+28, 2020: Ontario reports a seventh confirmed case — a man in his 50s who had travelled to Iran.
+The man arrived in Toronto on Tuesday, Feb.
+25 and went to the emergency department of Sunnybrook Health Sciences Centre the next day.
+It also reports its eighth case: a man in his 80s with a travel history to Egypt.
+Officials said he arrived in the city on Feb.
+20 and went to the Scarborough Health Network’s General Hospital’s emergency department on Thursday.

+Feb.
+29, 2020: Health officials in British Columbia say a woman in her 60s who travelled from Iran is the eighth case of COVID-19 in the province.
+Provincial Health Officer Dr. Bonnie Henry says the woman has a relatively mild case and she is in self-isolation at home.
+Health officials in Ontario report another three cases — two women who had recently made separate trips to Iran, and the 69-year-old husband of one of those women, who had no recent travel history.

 The Canadian Press